ibm-cloud-docs/vmware-service/common/vcd-ops-guide.md

 You can add VMs and networks to the vApp.

-For more information about vApps, see [Working with vApps](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-AC48FB5E-4ADC-4835-AACE-B949B297A147.html){: external}.
+For more information about vApps, see [Working with vApps in the VMware Cloud Director tenant portal](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-5/map-for-vmware-cloud-director-tenant-portal-guide-10-5/working-with-vapps-tenant.html){: external}.

 ## Networking
 {: #vcd-ops-guide-networking}